-Parents will be expected to request absence for religious observance at least two weeks advance.
+Parents will be expected to request absence for religious observance at least two school weeks in advance.
 The school will only accept requests from parents for absence on grounds of religious observance for days that are exclusively set apart for religious observance by the relevant religious body.
 The school will define this as a day where the pupil's parents would be expected by an established religious body to stay away from their employment to mark the occasion.
+The school may seek advice from the religious body in question where there is doubt over the request.

-Cypsy, Roma and Traveller absence
+Gypsy, Roma and Traveller absence

-Where a pupil's parent belongs to a community covered by this code and is travelling for occupational purposes, the parent will be expected to request a leave of absence for their child at least two weeks in advance.
+Where a pupil's parent belongs to a community covered by this code and is travelling for occupational purposes, the parent will be expected to request a leave of absence for their child at least two school weeks in advance.
 Absences will not be granted for pupils from these communities under this code for reasons other than travel for occupational purposes.

-SEND- and health-related absences
+8. SEND- and health-related absences